 Very clear 15 minute lecture by Stanford professor

 Respectable web sites with up-to-date information and intelligent analysis are: Baseline Scenario and Naked Capitalism.
-I suggest you subscribe to them with Google Reader.
+I suggest you subscribe to them with "reader" software.
 Now available in book form 13 Bankers: The Wall Street Takeover and the Next Financial Meltdown by Simon Johnson and James Kwak.
 Also book of Yves Smith: ECONned: How Unenlightened Self Interest Underminded Democracy and Corrupted Capitalism

 Want a page turner?
 Try Griftopia, by Matt Taibbi